-Extending legal aid to all kinship carers
+Extending legal aid to special guardians

 This allows children to stay within a family or friends’ unit, avoiding the need for them to go into the care system.

-We support the APPG’s call for non-means tested free legal advice for kinship carers to ensure they know their rights and can secure a child’s future.
+In 2022, we supported the APPG’s call for non-means tested free legal advice for kinship carers to ensure they know their rights and can secure a child’s future.